liuyangedward/Smartwatch-Project-bare-metal-/README.md

 # Smartwatch-Project-bare-metal-

 # NOTE: This is one of the side projects I did in early years.
-The whole project relies on Visual Studio Code to build.
+The whole project relies on Code Composer Studio(CCS) Code to build.
 I would clean it up and make it more professional in the future.

 This is the bare-metal version.
 Another version with FreeRTOS can be found in a different repository.